DanKulik/Roll-Along/README.md

 right hand corner.
 Also during play the right hand corner will indicate the number of runs completed since the start of play.

-All in all I hope that you enjoy the gameplay and interact by adding your own favorite game music and backgrounds (however black and white images are preferable in my experience color images seem to become too distracting)
+All in all I hope that you enjoy the gameplay and interact by adding your own favorite game music and backgrounds (however black and white images are preferable.
+In my experience color images seem to become too distracting)

 If you notice any bugs or possible changes that could/should be added or fixed please feel free to notify me Severian-desu-ga.